AEmanuelli/Dolphins/DNN_whistle_detection/README.md

 ### NOTES

 The main code you want to look at is:

-- `main.py`: This file is made to run the entire pipeline.
+- `main.py`: This file is used to run the entire pipeline.

 - `predict_and_extract_online.py`: This file handles the extraction using a neural network and produces a CSV file.

 - `process_predictions.py`: This file takes the previously generated CSV and extracts the desired segments of audiovisual modality.

-- `fine-tune.ipynb`: This Jupyter notebook is used for fine-tuning the model on a dataset.
+#### Summary of `predict_and_extract_online.py` script:

+- `process_and_predict` function: Takes in the path to an audio file, batch duration, start and end times, batch size, model, save flag, and saving folder file path.
+It processes the audio file, extracts batches of audio data, and predicts the presence of the specific class using the model.
+It returns a tuple containing lists of record names, positive initial times, positive finish times, and class 1 scores.
+- `process_predict_extract_worker` function: Worker function that processes and predicts whistle detection for a given audio file.
+It takes in the file name, recording folder path, saving folder path, start and end times, batch size, save flag, model, and a progress bar object.
+It creates a saving folder for the positive predictions, processes the audio file, and saves the prediction results in a CSV file.
+- `process_predict_extract` function: Main function that processes and extracts predictions from audio files in a given folder.
+It takes in the recording folder path, saving folder path, start and end times, batch size, save flag, save_p flag, model path, maximum number of worker threads, and a list of specific file names to process.
+It loads the model, sorts the files in the recording folder, and uses a thread pool executor to process the audio files in parallel.

+#### Summary of `process_predictions.py` script:

+- `audioextraits` function: Extracts audio clips based on given intervals and saves them as WAV files.
+- `transform_file_name` function: Transforms a file name using regular expressions.
+- `extraire_extraits_video` function: Extracts video clips based on given intervals and saves them as MP4 files.
+- `process_non_empty_file` function: Processes a non-empty prediction file by extracting audio or video clips based on the given parameters.
+- `handle_empty_file` function: Handles an empty prediction file by creating a text file indicating no whistles were detected.
+- `handle_missing_file` function: Handles a missing prediction file by creating a text file indicating no CSV file was found.
+- `process_prediction_file` function: Processes a prediction file by checking if it is empty or missing, and then calling the appropriate functions to process it.
+- `process_folder` function: Processes a folder by finding the corresponding prediction file and calling the `process_prediction_file` function.
+- `process_prediction_files_in_folder` function: Processes all prediction files in a given folder by using multithreading to process each folder concurrently.